Thalaimuraigal

-Thalaimuraigal is a 2013 Tamil-language film written, cinematography, edited, and directed by Balu Mahendra in his last directorial film.
+Thalaimuraigal is a 2013 Indian Tamil-language drama film written, photographed, edited, and directed by Balu Mahendra in his last directorial film.
 Produced by Sasikumar's Company Productions and Balu Mahendra's Cinema Pattarai, the film has Master Karthik and Balu Mahendra, while Sashikumar Subramani, Ramya Shankar, and Vinodhini Vaidyanathan appear in supporting roles and Sasikumar in a cameo appearance.
 The film's score was composed by Ilaiyaraaja, and the film released on 20 December 2013.
-At the 61st National Film Awards, the film won the Nargis Dutt Award for Best Feature Film on National Integration.
+At the 61st National Film Awards, it won the Nargis Dutt Award for Best Feature Film on National Integration.